bedstuystrong/resend-slack-invite/README.md

 # resend-slack-invite

-Small server that uses Puppeteer to request a new Slack invite for a previously invited user.
+Small webhook that uses Puppeteer to request a new Slack invite for a previously invited user.

 ## Why?